Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 As per Statista, at the end of 2022, there were 629 hospitals in Tokyo out of 8.2 thousand hospitals in Japan.
 However, very few of those hospitals offer English support.

-Therefore, having a list of the best hospitals and clinics with English support is important for foreigners living in Tokyo and tourists visiting Tokyo for medical emergencies. we created this guide by compiling the details of Tokyo’s foreigner-friendly English-speaking hospitals and clinics.
+Therefore, we compiled a list of the best foreigner-friendly English-speaking hospitals and clinics for medical emergencies.
 Moreover, this guide will also give you tips on getting the desired medical attention if you do not speak Japanese.

 Before moving to the list of medical facilities in Tokyo that support international patients, let’s find out how to differentiate a hospital that can support English-speaking expats and visitors in Tokyo and all over Japan.